citp/privacy-policy-historical/c/cr/cre/creditloan.com.md

-> *The following text is extracted and transformed from the creditloan.com privacy policy that was archived on 2014-05-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140519013357id_/http%3A//www.creditloan.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the creditloan.com privacy policy that was archived on 2014-12-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141220100546id_/http%3A//www.creditloan.com/privacy) for the most accurate reproduction.*

 # Privacy Statement | CreditLoan.com®

-## Updated January 23, 2014
+We are committed to protecting your privacy and securing your information.
+Please read our full privacy policy below.

 This privacy statement applies to www.creditloan.com owned and operated by Credit Loan, LLC (“Credit Loan”, “we”, “us”, “our”).
 This privacy statement describes how Credit Loan, LLC collects and uses the personal information you provide on our web site:  www.creditloan.com.
 It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.